kitarp29/kube-ez/README.md

 - ## **Cluster Role**:

   We need to make a custom cluster role to be able to interact with the cluster.
 We will use this cluster role to bind to our **Service Account**.
 The role should have permission to all the resources in order for the project to run smoothly.

-  I would advice not to make any Role and use the *cluster-admin* role directly.
-Still if you want to create a custom role, you can do so.
+  I would advise you not to make any role and use the *cluster-admin* role directly.
+Still, if you want to create a custom role, you can do so.
 [Here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
   </br>

 - ## **Cluster Role Binding**: